kubernetes/kops/docs/run_in_existing_vpc.md

 Please note:

 * You must specify pre-created subnets for either all of the subnets or none of them.
-* kops won't alter your existing subnets.
+* kOps won't alter your existing subnets.
 They must be correctly set up with route tables, etc.  The Public or Utility subnets should have public IPs and an Internet Gateway configured as their default route in their route table.
 Private subnets should not have public IPs and will typically have a NAT Gateway configured as their default route.
-* kops won't create a route-table at all if it's not creating subnets.
+* kOps won't create a route-table at all if it's not creating subnets.
 * In the example above the first subnet is using a shared NAT Gateway while the second one is using a shared NAT Instance

 ### Externally Managed Egress

-If you are using an unsupported egress configuration in your VPC, kops can be told to ignore egress by using a configuration such as:
+If you are using an unsupported egress configuration in your VPC, kOps can be told to ignore egress by using a configuration such as:

 ```yaml
 spec: